flowtoolz/Flowlist/Promo Material/texts.md

 #Flowlist AppStore Description

-Flowlist gets you organized.
-Finally.
-Then it releases your creativity.
-Because it is as radically simple and infinitely adaptable as a box of legos.

-Flowlist supports your creative thought process as well as your progress towards life goals and is geared to induce a fun flow state.
+Become organized and creative with an app that is as radically simple and as infinitely adaptable as a box of legos.
+Flowlist supports your thought process as well long term projects and helps you be in a flow state.

 Flowlist does not force your stuff into categories like "Project" or "Todo".
 Instead, items are universal and may contain other items, just like folders on your Mac may contain other folders.
 You're free to organize yourself in a way that's true to your own unique way of thinking and living.